 Delving deeply into archives, Bryce discovers original, 20th-century historical materials with striking subject matter or imagery, such as newspaper and magazine covers, movie posters, and advertisements.
 He then re-creates these documents entirely by hand with ink on paper—but in the process often makes changes to the layout or size of various elements, in part to draw special attention to key images and themes.

 “In the source, [original images and text] are condemned to be prisoners of the archives,” Bryce said during his recent lecture, “Drawing History and the Image as Memory,” at the Harvard Art Museums.
 “The document is part of the past, whereas the art is something new.
 The original is being put in relief and there is a sense of transformation.”

 His 2015 installation The Book of Needs exemplifies this approach.
-Currently on view in the Harvard Art Museums’ University Research Gallery, the multipart work is comprised of 81 drawings that selectively reconstruct images and text from early issues of the UNESCO Courier.
+On view in the spring of 2018 in the Harvard Art Museums’ University Research Gallery, the multipart work is comprised of 81 drawings that selectively reconstruct images and text from early issues of the UNESCO Courier.
 The international publication began in 1948 and addressed such pressing postwar issues as science, education, race, and international strife—topics that remain relevant even today.

 After his lecture, we asked Bryce to share more about his artistic process and the inspiration and ideas behind The Book of Needs.
 (Watch this video to hear Bryce discuss how he created the work.)

 Index: What made you choose UNESCO’s Courier as your inspiration for The Book of Needs?

 Fernando Bryce: An administrative magazine like the Courier is the best material I can have to do my work, because in some ways it’s a kind of re-edition of a historical period through text and images.
 And in a certain way, my work becomes a little bit like an illustrated magazine or newspaper, especially as a cultural product.
 This idea of building a new constellation by association of images is a basic principle of my work.